sbabic/swupdate/doc/source/roadmap.rst

 SWUpdate as Updater Gateway
 ===========================

+This feature was introduced with the "swuforward" handler.
+It is already possible to update a tree of devices if each of them runs SWUpdate.
+This feature is already implemented in SWUpdate for embedded linux.

-A lot of embedded devices have small processors and maybe not a full blown OS.
+Anyway, a lot of embedded devices have small processors and maybe not a full blown OS.
 Ensuring security for all of them can be a risk, and it is easier to make sure on a single device.
 If the device running SWUpdate is acting as gateway, it can translate protocols from backend and send